Chemical Engineering, PhD

 Complete all courses and requirements listed below unless otherwise indicated.

 A minimum of 24 semester hours of academic course work is required.
-Independent study credits do not apply to the 24 required semester hours.
+Independent study credits do not count toward the 24 required semester hours.

 |CHME 7320||Chemical Engineering Mathematics||4|